ilmal/GA/README.md

 - the model_save path is only passed into the app as a env variable, and so the saving needs to be handled internally in the app

+- Mount a pvc and let multiple nodes write with: https://stackoverflow.com/questions/67345577/can-we-connect-multiple-pods-to-the-same-pvc

 ## SETUP PROCESS: